kadoshms/ionic2-autocomplete/README.md

 **How does it work?** So, ionic2-auto-complete is not responsible for getting the data from the server.
 As a developer, you should implement your own service which eventually be responsible to get the data for the component to work, as well we determing how many results to show and/or their order of display.

+So there are two possibilities to provide data:

+1. A simple function that returns an Array of items
+2. An instance of 'AutocompleteService' (specified below)

 Let's start by creating the service:

 ```